 - Pregnant women

-- Those who don’t take part in oral hygiene
+- Those who don’t practice good oral hygiene

-- Ones who have had neck/head radiation treatment in the past
+- Ones who have previously undergone neck/head radiation therapy

 - Those who suffer from certain chronic diseases or conditions (due to increased risk of infection)

 - Those who take specific medications (consult your doctor and dentist about this)